ONSdigital/ssdc-shared-events/event_dictionary/v0.1_DRAFT/dictionary.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |
 |                           |                                                                           |

-**Description:** The pack code of the product in the product library to be printed & posted.
+**Description:** Pack code of the product in the product library for print & post.

 **Examples:**